Factbox: Events affected due to coronavirus epidemic

 * Hockey Pro League matches between China and Australia, scheduled for March 14-15 in Changzhou, will not be played.

-The International Hockey Federation (FIH) had previously postponed China’s match against Belgium that was to be played on Feb.
-9 at the same venue.
-The FIH is looking into the possibility of China playing their games at an alternate venue.

-Compiled by Shrivathsa Sridhar and Rohith Nair in Bengaluru; Editing by Peter Rutherford and Toby Davis
+Compiled by Shrivathsa Sridhar, Rohith Nair and Hardik Vyas in Bengaluru; Editing by Peter Rutherford and Christian Radnedge